 The most important items to include in an MSP contract

 These are the essential elements or clauses that every managed services contract should have.

 This clause carefully defines the liability that a service provider is willing to accept.
 The MSP will use concise, legal language to guarantee protection from tripping up over technicalities.
 It will also include a confidentiality agreement to protect any sensitive information.

 Further reading: Should IT professionals take responsibility for cyber attacks?

-The payments clause uses definitive language to set the payment scheme and demand an advance payment.
-The vendor should carefully draw this clause to include all scenarios and avoid messy payment delays and disputes.
+The payments clause uses definitive language to set the payment structure and demand an advance payment.
+The IT service provider should carefully draw this clause to include all scenarios and avoid messy payment delays and disputes.